dart-lang/language/resources/type-system/inference.md

-_Informally, we may sometimes speak of the static type of an unelaborated expression `e`; when we do, what is meant by this is the static type of the elaborated expression `m` that results from performing expression inference on `e`.
+_Informally, we may sometimes speak of the static type of an unelaborated expression `e`; when we do, what is meant by this is the static type of the elaborated expression `m` that results from performing expression inference on `e` in some context `K`, where `K` depends on where `e` appears in the broader program.
 Note in particular that a given expression might have a different static type at different points in the code, since the behavior of expression inference depends on the context `K`, as well as the flow analysis state._

 A property of expression inference, known as _soundness_, is that when an elaborated expression is executed, it is guaranteed either to diverge, throw an